composer/windows-setup/README.md

 <a name="Uninstalling"></a>
 ## Uninstalling

-There is no Uninstall feature so you will have to do things manually.
+There is no Uninstall feature so you will have to do things manually, depending on the type of installation you made.

+### Basic install
 If you chose the Basic installation then you just need to delete `composer.phar` from the directory you installed it to.

+### Global install
 If you chose the Global installation then you must delete the following files:

 * composer.bat
 * composer.phar
 * composer-README.txt

-If the installer added your php directory to the path variable, you should only remove it if you no longer want to run PHP from the command line.
-Your installation directory will have been added to the path variable, but only if it was not already in it.
-You should only remove it if you are sure that it is not needed by any other programs in this directory.
-These instructions can be found in the `composer-README`.
+If the installer added your PHP directory to the path variable, you should only remove it if you no longer want to run PHP from the command line.

+Your installation directory will have been added to the path variable, but only if it was not already there.
+If you are sure that it is not needed by any other programs in this directory, you can remove it .

+These instructions can be found in the `composer-README` file.

 <a name="License"></a>
 ## License